chrt-io/blog/_posts/2021-03-03-data-can-be-local.md

 date: 2021-03-03T00:00:00.000+00:00
 categories: ''
 author: Carlo Zapponi
+post_categories: Blog
+twitter_handle: "@littleark"
+seo_and_social_networks:
+  description: How to assign data to series in your chrt chart
+  keywords: 'data, chrt.io, chrt, '
+  banner_image: ''

 ---
 Most of the chart libraries expect the coder to declare the data for the entire chart.
 The paper [A layered grammar of graphics](http://vita.had.co.nz/papers/layered-grammar.html) states: